 Coming up with your OKR can be a difficult task.
-To help you, we've collected examples across teams and functions.
+To help you, we've collected examples across company types, teams and roles.

 What are OKR examples?